 The rain beat down as our ship docked in Kauai, an island that is one of nature’s most exquisite masterpieces regardless of the weather.
-We were ready to see the highlights of Kauai, and we were not going to let the weather slow us down.
+We were ready to see the highlights.
+We hadn’t prebooked one of the ships Kauai excursions, and we were not going to let the weather slow us down.

 The fourth largest (and the oldest) of the eight main Hawaiian islands, Kauai is called the Garden Isle for good reason.
 Lush green forests and jagged cliff edges, it is paradise, even in a drizzle.
 Some would say we were unlucky, as it rained on our one day in Kauai, but in reality, it is this mist that keeps the island’s vegetation growing so well.